ray-project/ray/doc/source/ray-air/preprocessors.rst

     :start-after: __concatenate_start__
     :end-before: __concatenate_end__

-Text Data
+Text data
 ~~~~~~~~~

 A `document-term matrix <https://en.wikipedia.org/wiki/Document-term_matrix>`_ is a
-table that describes text data.
-It's useful for natural language processing.
+table that describes text data, often used in natural language processing.

 To generate a document-term matrix from a collection of documents, use
 :class:`~ray.data.preprocessors.HashingVectorizer` or
 :class:`~ray.data.preprocessors.CountVectorizer`.
-If already know the frequency of
+If you already know the frequency of
 tokens and want to store the data in a document-term matrix, use
 :class:`~ray.data.preprocessors.FeatureHasher`.